Could Immortality be Yours for the Price of a Vaccine?

 Some More Hubpages You May Enjoy

-Will you live long enough to benefit from these inspirational future sciences?
+Will you live long enough to benefit from emerging life-extending sciences?
 Ensure this is a real possibility by having made arrangements for your bodies to be cryo-preserved.

 - How To Make a DNA Archive!